iJankowski/TicTacToe/README.md

 ## Status
 ###  _in progress_
 ####
 At this point, Back is almost finished.
-I have to make more xunit tests, and clean a little bit code, make some features like timer.
+I have to make more xUnit tests, and clean a little bit code, make some features like timer.
 Frontend design is almost finished, but for now, I have to connect it with back.

 ## Room for Improvement